 ESSER Funds and Capital Projects What to Know Before You Start Since March 2020, public schools have received $189 billion in COVID-19 relief funding.
 The last and largest round, ESSER III (Elementary and Secondary Schools Emergency Relief), began to be released to state and local education agencies in late […]

-Why Do Good Construction Projects Go Bad?
-5 Ways to Protect Your Investment and Your Sanity The horror stories are out there, and they’re growing in number: skeletal buildings months behind schedule, subcontractors vanishing without warning, material shortages as sudden and unexpected as a horror movie jump scare. […]
+5 Ways to Protect Your Investment and Your Sanity The horror stories are out there, and they’re growing in number: skeletal buildings months behind schedule, subcontractors vanishing without warning, material shortages as sudden and unexpected as a horror movie jump scare.
+If it hasn’t happened to you yet, just […]

 How Construction Software Can Help With Your Next Project There is no shortage of moving parts when it comes to a construction project.
 Factors such as budget, equipment, schedules, materials, and weather are a few of the countless considerations that project managers must balance.
 As a result, it is common […]